Powhatan: Changing society and English expansion

 Educational programs established through the creation of the Indian School at the College of William and Mary in 1691 were a driving force behind cultural change.
 The College provided Powhatan boys with skills considered to be of little use by their people, however, literacy was generally viewed as a benefit of this Western education, and Powhatan boys who had received education at William and Mary sent their sons to the school.
-Increasing marriage of Powhatans to non-Indigenous people in the 17th century is also believed to have contributed to cultural change.
+The increasing marriage of Powhatans to non-Indigenous people in the 17th century is also believed to have contributed to cultural change.

 The Powhatans had begun gambling, smoking tobacco, and consuming alcohol recreationally by the end of the 17th century.

-Characteristics
+Culture and lifeways

 The Powhatan lived east of the Fall Line in Tidewater Virginia.
 They built their houses, called yehakins, by bending saplings and placing woven mats or bark over top of the saplings.
 They supported themselves primarily by growing crops, especially maize, but they also fished and hunted in the great forest in their area.
-Villages consisted of a number of related families organized in tribes led by a chief (weroance/werowance or weroansqua if female).
+Villages consisted of many related families organized in tribes led by a chief (weroance/werowance or weroansqua if female).
 They paid tribute to the paramount chief (mamanatowick), Powhatan.

 The region occupied by the Powhatan was bounded approximately by the Potomac River to the north, the Fall Line to the west, the Virginia-North Carolina border to the south, and the Atlantic Ocean to the east.
 Generally peaceful interactions with the Pamlicos and Chowanocs occurred along the southern boundary, while the western and northern boundaries were more contested.
 Conflicts occurred with Monacans and Mannahoacs along the western boundary and Massawomecks along the northern boundary.

-The Powhatan primarily used fires to heat their sleeping rooms.
+The Powhatans primarily used fires to heat their sleeping rooms.
 As a result, less bedding was needed, and bedding materials could be easily stored during daytime hours.
 Couples typically slept head to foot.

 According to research by the National Park Service, Powhatan "men were warriors and hunters, while women were gardeners and gatherers.
 English colonial accounts described the men, who ran and walked extensively through the woods in pursuit of enemies or game, as tall and lean and possessed of handsome physiques.
-The women were shorter, and were strong because of the hours they spent tending crops, pounding corn into meal, gathering nuts, and performing other domestic chores.
+The women were shorter, and strong because of the hours they spent tending crops, pounding corn into meals, gathering nuts, and performing other domestic chores.
 When the men undertook extended hunts, the women went ahead of them to construct hunting camps.
 The Powhatan domestic economy depended on the labor of both sexes."
-Powhatan women would form work parties in order to accomplish tasks more efficiently.
+Powhatan women would form work parties to accomplish tasks more efficiently.
 Women were also believed to serve as barbers, decorate homes, and produce decorative clothing.
 Overall, Powhatan women maintained a significant measure of autonomy in both their work lives and sexual lives.
 After a long day, the Powhatan people would celebrate and burn off any last energy they had by dancing and singing.
 This also allowed them to release any tensions they had from working with others.